-1. BACKGROUND
+1. Background

-Community gardens are unique forms of public open space, managed by the community primarily for the production of food.
-Community gardens provide opportunity for community cohesion, sustainable living ang growth and promote positive use of recreational spaces.
+Community gardens are unique forms of public open space, managed by the community for the production of food and/or ornamental and artistic planting.
+Community gardens provide opportunity for community cohesion, sustainable living and growth, and promote the positive use of recreational spaces.
 These gardens also provide a secondary food network that works to complement traditional food networks.